MattPinder/MastersProject/README.md

 be time-consuming to check manually for all of the proteins labelled as hypothetical in the .gbk file...

-Some K. algicida protein sequences are present on NCBI, including some with gene names.
+Some _K. algicida_ protein sequences are present on NCBI, including some with gene names.
 Checking manually (yet again), I found that PROKKA_01500 from the aforemetioned .gbk file bears a resemblance to [the preprotein translocase subunit YajC found on NCBI] (http://www.ncbi.nlm.nih.gov/protein/WP_050765224.1).
-Judging by where the alignment starts and ends vs. the K. algicida sequence, the gene predictor MAY have made a mistake in the alignment...
+Judging by where the alignment starts and ends vs. the _K. algicida_ sequence, the gene predictor MAY have made a mistake in the alignment...
-K. sp.:
+_Kordia sp._:
 MIAVLYFLIIAPSLKKQKKEKKFMASVKKGDRVITKSGIHGKIVELNDKDFTCVIETGAGKIKFERAALSVEASARLNNPPAKK
-K. alg.:
+_Kordia algicida_:
 MVVVVYFFILAPSIKRQKKEKNFMASIKKGDRVITKSGIHGKVVELNDKDHTCVIETGAGKIKFERAALSADATLRLNKPPSEKK

 # 16 August 2016